TREASURIES-Yield curve flattens as U.S. data shows slower inflation

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, Nov 16 The U.S. Treasury yield curve flattened on Wednesday with yields on shorter-dated maturities little changed while yields on longer-dated ones fell as U.S. producer prices and industrial output data showed inflation could be growing more slowly than expected.
+NEW YORK Nov 16 The U.S. Treasury yield curve flattened on Wednesday with yields on shorter-dated maturities rising while yields on longer-dated ones fell as U.S. producer prices and industrial output data showed inflation could be growing more slowly than expected.

 Yields on Treasury notes with maturities from 2 to 7 years rose to their highest since early January in morning North American trading.
 But they later reversed those moves, turning flat after the release of the data.

-U.S. producer prices and industrial production both flatlined unexpectedly in October as a rise in the cost of goods was offset by declining services costs, and industrial production was weighed down by lower utilities output.
+U.S. producer prices and industrial production were both unexpectedly flat in October as a rise in the cost of goods was offset by declining services costs, and industrial production was weighed down by lower utilities output.

-Conversely, 2-year Treasury notes were little moved in price to yield 1.01 percent.
+Conversely, 2-year Treasury notes fell 1/32 in price to yield 1.021 percent.
 Yields on the 2-year note earlier hit 1.03 percent, the highest since Jan.
 4.

 The reversal in prices was a result of the weak data that suggested U.S. inflation could be slowing and perhaps the bond selloff of the past week has been overdone, analysts said.
 Inflation erodes the value of already-issued bonds.